BillyMazotti/BillyMazotti/README.md

 # Hi there, I'm Billy

-## I'm an incoming engineer at Caterpillar Robotics
+## I'm an engineer at Caterpillar Robotics

 * :books: I earned a master's degree in Robotics from the University of Michigan and bachelor's degrees in Mechanical Engineering and Aerosapce Engineering from UC Davis.
 At each universtiy, I worked on projects in the following areas:
     * Robotic Perception: [RefCOCO-3DS](https://github.com/BillyMazotti/RefCOCO-3DS), [iSDF_ROB599](https://github.com/BillyMazotti/iSDF_ROB599), [TwilightSLAM](https://github.com/TwilightSLAM/Twilight_SuperPoint_SLAM), [InspectionSatelliteSoftware](https://github.com/XiaoBaoBao719/InspectionSatelliteSoftware)